im-mahadi/OPTIMIZING-VITAMIN-DETECTION/README.md

 # OPTIMIZING-VITAMIN-DETECTION
-Classification of vitamin of Fruits and Vegetable by images
+Classify Vitamin of Fruits and Vegetables by images

 `Note:` To get the data and Report paper contact with the author.